 Predictive analytics is a powerful instrument for many organizations.
 It helps them to create competitive advantage and make their business processes more effective.
 Insurance companies and credit card issuers for example use it to detect fraud, cops use it to catch criminals, sometimes even before they commit a crime, and car dealers apply analytics to predict the chance that someone responds to a campaign.
 From our experience we strongly believe that there is a lot of added value in predictive analytics.
 But, prediction is very difficult - especially if it's about the future (Niels Bohr) - and making automated predictions is even more difficult.
 There are many pitfalls on the road to success.
 We think this are the five most important pitfalls:

 Even though there are many standardized tools, specific solutions will always have a place.
 New challenges demand tailor-made solutions.
-A cotton manufacturer wanted to work more efficiently.
+A cotton manufacturer wanted to work more efficiently and reduce waste.
 Critical questions spurred that desire on.
 The production team wondered: why do we do things the way we do them?
 Why are we throwing away so much good material?
 Can we do better?
 Most problems only become interesting once the money runs out.
 Or when the margins shrink, or revenue keeps decreasing.
 That's when alarm bells start going off.
 In many cases, that's too late to turn the tide.
 The solutions which were thought up under pressure are no longer executable.
 If only you'd taken action sooner.
 If only you'd listened to the data.

 We use dashboards, reports and interactive analysis to enable us to see general and simple relationships within business operations – for example, more customer visits lead to an increase in cross-selling which leads to better financial results – visible.
 The smaller, more specific and more complex relationships surface when we use data mining.
 "Data mining is the uncovering of hidden (unknown) relationships or segments in large data collections that have a predictive value for a specific part of the business operations".